The one-station bike repositioning problem: Proofs

-where the last term is the loss in the augmented interval $[e_{i-1},e_i]$ depending on the intervention $\XSTARAUGMN{i}$ implemented at epoch $e_i$ and on the stock level \SX[\XSTARAUGMN{i}]{i-1} determined at epoch $e_i-1$ by all previous interventions.
+where $\XSTARAUGMN=\XVECTrow[\bar{x}]{1}{i}$ is the optimal vector of interventions for the augmented problem $\PROBLEMAAUG{i}$ and the last term is the loss in the augmented interval $\AUGMINTI$ depending on the intervention $\bar{x}_{i}$ implemented at epoch $e_i$ and on the stock level \SX[\bar{x}]{i} determined at epoch $e_i-1$ by all previous interventions.